 Here is a general list of the responsibilities and tasks medical administrative assistants will deal with in their workweek.

-Address patient concern in person, over the phone, or by email
+- Address patient concerns in person, over the phone, or by email

 Daily tasks for a medical administrative assistant may include: